-Ferne was set up through the foresight of a local lady – the late Nina, Duchess of Hamilton & Brandon – who realised that men and women going off to war had no-one to take care of their animals and so would require a temporary refuge for them.
+Ferne was set up through the foresight of the late Nina, Duchess of Hamilton & Brandon – who realised that men and women going off to war had no-one to take care of their animals and so would require a temporary refuge for them.

 The Duchess put a call out on the BBC and legend has it that when she returned to her London home there were a number of cats and dogs on her doorstep and also a parrot!

 The need for our work continues to this day.
 This page includes some of the notable milestones of the charity.
 Much more information is available at the sanctuary – why not pay us a visit?

 Ferne opens its Visitor Centre aimed at helping visitors better understand our work.
 Ferne gets a state of the art special care unit for poorly cats and kittens.

 Ferne opens a new rehoming centre.
 Doubling its re-homing capacity for dogs.

 We were very excited to celebrate the incredible milestone of 75 years since the inception of Ferne Animal Sanctuary with a fabulous black tie event at Woodlands Castle near Taunton!

 In 1975, the Sanctuary moved to its present premises which overlooks the River Yarty Valley.
 The Sanctuary is set in 51 acres of glorious Somerset countryside high in the Blackdown Hills.